 Upon accepting the responsibility and role of conducting personal training in the Chavez style of stage manipulation, the school was moved to Neil Foster's personal studio in 1979, which at that time was located in what was considered at that time "The Magic Capitol of the World" in Colon, Michigan.
 Over time, with the assistance of co-director and owner Chris Jakway, the Chavez Studio moved to Battle Creek, Michigan.
 After the passing of Neil Foster in 1988, Chris accepted the duties of sole proprietor and Dean of the Chavez Studio of Magic and continued the studio's role of offering personal instruction in sleight-of-hand and stage manipulation skills.

-Currently while Chris Jakway is attending to higher educational and research obligations both stateside and over seas, the tradition of personal sleight-of-hand training in the Chavez tradition moves forward under the instruction of former student and Master Manipulator, Larry Wirtz.
-Having graduated from both the regular and post-graduate course of studies, Larry maintains a full performing and speaking schedule.
+The tradition of personal sleight-of-hand training in the Chavez tradition continues as Larry maintains a full performing and speaking schedule.
 Chavez training is conducted on a select and limited bases with students who are serious about dedicating the time required to master the skills taught.
 Training takes place at Larry's personal studio located just outside of Chicago, Illinois in Northwest Indiana.

 Sleight-of-hand methods with cards, balls, coins, thimbles and similar objects are emphasized.
 Additionally, Chavez training encourages students to develop original effects, routines and methods as to have them tailored to their own personality for an authentic performance.